 How much money will you actually need to retire?
 This depends heavily on your individual circumstances, such as whether you will still have a mortgage and what your healthcare costs will be.

 Let’s base this rundown on $79,900 – the median family annual earnings in 2021, according to the U.S. Department of Housing and Urban Development.
 The common guideline is replacing 80 percent of your income in retirement, which means you’ll need $63,920 each year.
 If you’ve paid off your mortgage, you may need less.

 Then you’ll also want to subtract any other pension benefits that you receive.
 Some workers have pensions, 403(b) or 457(b) plans that can make the burden lighter.

 As prices continue to rise, however, you’ll need more money in the future to retire comfortably.
 That’s why you need at least some of your portfolio in higher-return vehicles such as stocks.
-And by now, you’ve probably heard plenty of rumbling about the spike in inflation as demand outstrips supply for certain goods and the government works to repair an economy hammered by the coronavirus.
+And by now, you’ve probably heard plenty of rumbling about high inflation as demand outstrips supply for certain goods.
 So, be sure to educate yourself on how savers can stay ahead of inflation.